 The army truck arrives with a stopgap sack plus a full contingent of "soldier boys",and Bessie is fired up.

-Off to the Wharf they go .... fresh supply picked up,then back to Winkstead where Roger and the soldier boys unload.
+Off to the Wharf they all go.A fresh supply is loaded,then it's back to Winkstead where Roger and the soldier boys unload.

 Episode 7 - Lord Belborough's Lucky Day